 Reducing the need for cars

 So far, governments and manufacturers have addressed the symptoms rather than the underlying causes of the problem.
 It’s like prescribing aspirin to relieve headaches caused by meningitis — a short-term fix that can lead to serious complications, such as kidney disease, over time.
 So why not shift the entire paradigm?
 The idea is to remove cars from urban centres to improve air quality and public health.
-Indeed, traffic congestion is one of the primary drivers of air pollution (Hermes, 2012).
+Indeed, traffic congestion is one of the primary contributors to air pollution (Hermes, 2012).

 Introduced in the 1980s in California, ‘walkable communities’ are an emerging model in urban planning.
 These are self-contained neighbourhoods that allow residents to live, work and enjoy leisure activities within walking distance.
 They are also supported by efficient public transit systems that link them to the broader city.

 Extensive studies have demonstrated that these areas provide significant social, health, and safety benefits (Talen & Koschinsky, 2014).
 They also bring measurable economic value by boosting local business activity, generating employment and encouraging consumer spending (Bent & Singa, 2008).
 Once established, walkable neighbourhoods require minimal upkeep from municipalities, especially when compared to the long-term costs of car infrastructure, including policing, emergency services, and maintenance.
-Millennials, who now represent 62% of the population, prefer to live in places where owning a car isn’t necessary (Mundahl, 2018), and their preferences are already shifting demand in favour of this urban model.
+Millennials, who now represent around 62% of the population, prefer to live in places where owning a car isn’t necessary (Mundahl, 2018), and their preferences are already shifting demand in favour of this urban model.
 Several cities, including Taipei, Paris, Mexico City, and Cairo, have announced plans to develop walkable cities, signalling a global shift toward healthier, more sustainable urban living (see Figure 5).

 Figure 5.
 Paris Smart City Project